'Deadpool' creator blames Marvel for 'Deadpool 3' delay

 Reynolds also previously said that he believes that Deadpool 3 will go in “a completely different direction”.

-Earlier this week, the producers of Deadpool 2 were fined nearly $300,000 (£243,000) relating to an on-set incident in which a stuntwoman was killed.
+Earlier this week, the producers of Deadpool 2 were fined nearly $300,000 (AUD$459,000) relating to an on-set incident in which a stuntwoman was killed.

 Joi Harris died after being involved in a motorcycle crash on set for the film in Vancouver in August of 2017.